groboclown/fonzrecon/docs/rest-api.md

 * `receivedPointsToSpend` - integer; the number of points available for the user to spend on prizes.
 If the requesting user does not have permissions to view this value, then it will be `null`.
-* `contact` - how to reach the user.
+* `contacts` - how to reach the user.
 If the requesting user does not have permissions to view this value, then it will be `null`.
 * `organization` - string describing the general role of the user.
 * `names` - alternative names that the user can be found as.